R/IAmA

 r/IAmA is a subreddit for question-and-answer interactive interviews termed "AMA" (short for "Ask Me Anything").
 AMA interviewees have ranged from various celebrities to everyday people in several lines of work.
 Founded in May 2009, the subreddit has gone on to become one of Reddit's most popular communities.

 Concept

-IAmA is based on posting "AMAs" (for "Ask Me Anything"), or similarly "AMAAs" (Ask Me Almost/Absolutely Anything) – prompts for others to ask questions about any topic.
+"IAmA" stands for "I am a _, Ask Me Anything".
+The subreddit is based on posting "AMAs" (for "Ask Me Anything"), or similarly "AMAAs" (Ask Me Almost/Absolutely Anything) – prompts for others to ask questions about any topic.
 AMAs are open to all Reddit users, but interviewees require proof that they are who/what they claim to be.
-They use the site's comment system for both questions and answers; this process has been equated to an online press conference.
+They use the site's comment system for both questions and answers; this process has been compared to an online press conference.
 Like the rest of Reddit, users can also upvote and downvote potential candidates, with the most favoured being more likely to receive an answer.

 History

 According to The Atlantic, this concept is new to the digital age.
 They deemed the closest equivalents to be game shows, and radio call-in shows, which placed a heavy focus on the interviewees.
 Contrastingly, r/IAmA places more emphasis on users answering the questions.

 The concept's genesis on the internet began in the 1990s; Slashdot launched similar interviews in 1999, but only 10 questions per person were allowed.
 Participants included free software advocate Bruce Perens and Linux developer Alan Cox.
 This was followed by Something Awful's Ask/Tell forums, which was more focused on interviews with everyday people.

 Reddit built on this idea with video interviews with site staff Alexis Ohanian and Erik Martin.
 The following demand for AMAs led to the creation of the current r/IAmA subreddit in May 2009.
 Unlike its precursors, it requires proof of identity.
 Since its founding, similar features have appeared in other social media sites, like Tumblr and Ask.fm.